Cryptopay Hits Market Cap of $9.30 Million (CPAY)

-Cryptopay (CURRENCY:CPAY) traded flat against the dollar during the 24-hour period ending at 23:00 PM Eastern on February 19th.
-Cryptopay has a market cap of $9.30 million and $75.00 worth of Cryptopay was traded on exchanges in the last day.
-During the last week, Cryptopay has traded flat against the dollar.
-One Cryptopay coin can now be bought for approximately $0.14 or 0.00000215 BTC on major cryptocurrency exchanges.
+Cryptopay (CURRENCY:CPAY) traded flat against the US dollar during the 1 day period ending at 19:00 PM ET on February 23rd.
+Cryptopay has a total market capitalization of $9.30 million and $75.00 worth of Cryptopay was traded on exchanges in the last day.
+One Cryptopay coin can now be bought for about $0.14 or 0.00000215 BTC on major cryptocurrency exchanges.
+In the last week, Cryptopay has traded flat against the US dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.